irseny/RivaCross/README.md

 If not done already initialize and update the PDCurses dependency:
 1. `git submodule update --init`

-Do a static build of the PDCurses library:
+Do a static build of the PDCurses library from a developer console:
-1. Open a developer console
 1. Navigate to `external/pdcurses/wincon`
 1. `nmake -f Makefile.vc WIDE=Y UTF8=Y`
 1. From there copy `pdcurses.lib` to the `lib` folder at the root of the repository

-Build RivaCross.exe:
-1. Open a developer console
+Build RivaCross from a developer console:
 1. Navigate to the root of the repository
 1. `nmake`
+1. A successful build yields the console application `RivaCross.exe`

 Limitations
 -----------
 * The crosshair is limited to one line of text
-  - might be overcome with a more advanced configuration interface in the future
+  - any further work in this direction is unlikely
 * The application does not necessarily understand all keys
-  - certain keys could get fixed in the future
+  - probably a limitation of the technology and not easily fixable
 * The crosshair can only be moved when the configuration window is in focus
-  - there are plans to maybe implement a testing area to work around this issue
+  - enter the movement mode with M, then the crosshair can be moved while another windows is in focus
 * Availability of colorization and scaling features depend on RTSS rendering mode
   - try out a different rendering mode (Vector2D, Vector3D, Raster)
 * The crosshair positioning is not very fine grained